lichess-org/external-engine/README.md

   commands will be able to damage the host system, cause data loss, exfiltrate data, or even achieve arbitrary code execution.

-  Recommendation: Use the `safe-uci` adapter as a wrapper around UCI engines.
+  Recommendation: Parse and filter all UCI commands.
 If possible, bind the server only on the loopback interface to limit the attack surface.
   Generate a strong `secret` for the engine registration and do not forget to check it.